 The committee is a standing in-house organization drawn from across JER.
-It prepares an annual plan, is the first responder according to the plan, sets up a task force headquarters and pays reinsurance claims, keeping an emergency manual for use in the event of an assumed major earthquake.
-In fiscal 2006, all directors and employees carried out a drill that involved walking to and from work.
+It prepares an annual plan, according to which it is the first responder, and implements training such as reinsurance claim payment drills, along with the inspection and maintenance of an emergency manual for use in the event of an assumed major earthquake.

-We have been making improvements to our payment system based on the simulation of damages suffered by Tokyo in the event of a destructive inland earthquake, prepared by the Central Disaster Prevention Council of Japan and an external research institution.
-In fiscal 2007, we will review the payment system centered on the funding plan, by referring to the results of a questionnaire "Developments in the Bond Market after the Occurrence of Major Earthquake Disaster" sent in March 2007 to bond market participants at banks and securities firms.
+In fiscal 2007, we updated the funding plan and payment schedule in the event of a destructive inland earthquake in Tokyo by referring to the results of a questionnaire entitled "Developments in the Bond Market after the Occurrence of a Major Earthquake" sent in March 2007 to bond market participants at banks and securities firms, and reviewed the emergency communication system.